manuasir/node-iceberg/README.md

 const crawler = new Iceberg("http://someblog.blogspot.com",conf )
 const results = await crawler.start(maxLevelDepth)
 ```
-- *Crawler mode*:  Explores ALL links from a URL until the depth threshold is reached
+- *Crawler mode*:  Explores ALL links from a URL until the depth threshold is reached.
+Generates a tree from crawled data.
+Already explored ways are included only once.

 ```c
 const Iceberg = require('iceberg')